 It supports rar and zip compression/decompression and even comes with its own note editor.
 Supporting cloud storage, Bluetooth file browsing, remote file access, wireless PC file transfer, an SD card analyst, and a host of other features, it's a Swiss Army knife of an app.
 It's theme-able too.
 Some may be put off by how bloated it is with its features, the ads and its material design, but if you're looking for a jack-of-all-trades, this is your best bet.

-4. Astro File Manager
+6. Astro File Manager

 The first thing you see when you go on Astro File Manager's Google Play page is "No Ads."
 This banner runs across its icon like a company motto.
-So for anyone who wants a great file browser that is ad-free, look no further.
+For anyone who wants a great file browser that is ad-free, look no further.
 In addition to helping you organize your files through its file manager, it comes with a handy memory cleaner.

-5. X-Plore File Manager
+7. X-Plore File Manager

-It's time to bring the pane, two panes that is.
+It's time to bring the pane – two panes that is.
 What's unique about X-Plore is it gives you the option to handle windows at the same time by providing you with a dual-pane explorer so you can copy files across and compare two folders.
-In addition to all of this, it allows you to see inside APK files and allows you to compress folders into APK packages.
+In addition to all of this, it allows you to see inside APK files and to compress folders into APK packages.

-6. Total Commander
+8. Total Commander

-It's completely pluggable, which means that you can add more features to it using plugins.
+It's completely pluggable, which means you can add more features to it using plugins.
 It has a media player that can stream directly from LAN, WebDAV and cloud plugins, and you can bookmark and save folders as shortcuts.
-For those of who have rooted devices, it has a capable root explorer.
+For those who have rooted devices, it has a capable root explorer.